-Despite the current negative pressures on the UK's sovereign rating, IFFIm's solvency and liquidity buffers continue to provide significant protection to IFFIm's bondholders.
-The institution's gearing ratio stood at 29.7% at year-end 2016 down from 33.5% in 2015, and well below the five-year average of 38.2%, indicating significnatly stronger loss absorption buffer in the short run.
-We expect that over time the ratio will increase closer to the guiding Gearing Ratio Limit (GRL) of around 70% (or slightly more than 58% including the 12% assigned as a Risk Management Buffer), as set by the trustees on the advice of the Treasury Manager.
+As of year-end 2017, IFFIm's gearing ratio, defined as total debt net of cash holdings (net debt) over the present value of donor pledges, remained low at 18.8%, below its five-year average of 33.3%.
+However, we expect that over time the ratio will inch closer to the guiding Gearing Ratio Limit (GRL) of around 58% (including the 12% buffer), as set by the trustees on the advice of the Treasury Manager.
 This is a natural evolution of the ratio as intended by IFFIm's structure, which front-loads bond issuance for immediate immunization impact while the sovereign pledges are paid-in gradually over IFFIm's life.
-It is important to note that despite the existence of a maximum level, the Treasury Manager is under no obligation to reach that level.

 IFFIm also remains highly liquid and continues to over-comply with its own liquidity policies.
 This minimum liquidity level is equivalent to the cumulative contracted debt service payments over the next twelve months.
 This level is recalculated and reset on a quarterly basis.
-As of year-end 2016, the calculated minimum liquidity level was \$568.6 million, significantly below the value of IFFIm's liquid assests, which amounted to \$863 million.
-IFFIm also enters into foreign exchange and interest rate swap contracts with the IBRD as a part of its asset/liability management.
-As of year-end 2016, IFFIm's net liability position on interest rate and currency swap contracts declined to \$567 million from \$845 million the year before, mainly as a result of interest rate and foreign currency rate fluctuations during 2016.
+As of year-end 2017, the calculated minimum liquidity was \$366.5 million, significantly below the value of IFFIm's liquid assets, which amounted to \$912 million, about 2.5x the prudential minimum.
+For the five-year period 2013-17, the actual liquid asset holdings were on average 1.8x greater than the prudential minimum.